 In May 2017, the FASB issued updated guidance related to a change in the terms or conditions (modification) of a share-based award.
 The updated guidance provides that an entity should account for the effects of a modification unless the fair value and vesting conditions of the modified award and the classification of the award (equity or liability instrument) are the same as the original award immediately before the modification.
-The updated guidance addressed the diversity in practice on applying modification accounting, as some entities evaluated whether changes to awards were substantive, which is not prescribed within the current accounting guidance.
 The updated guidance is effective for annual periods beginning after December 15, 2017, including interim periods within those annual periods.
-Early adoption is permitted, including adoption in any interim period.

-Adoption impact: The adoption of this guidance had no impact on our consolidated financial statements or disclosures.
+• Adoption impact: The adoption of this guidance had no impact on our consolidated financial statements or disclosures.